Rothschild Island

-Rothschild Island is a black rugged island 39 km long, mainly ice-covered but surmounted by prominent peaks of Desko Mountains in Antarctica, 8 km west of the north part of Alexander Island in the north entrance to Wilkins Sound.
+Rothschild Island is a black, rugged island 39 km long, mainly ice-covered but surmounted by prominent peaks of the Desko Mountains in Antarctica, 8 km west of the north part of Alexander Island in the north entrance to Wilkins Sound.

 Geography and wildlife

 Lazarev Bay separates Rothschild Island from Alexander Island.
 There is a mountain range on Rothschild Island, the Desko Mountains, which spans 20 mi from Bates Peak to Overton Peak and rises to about 1,000 m at Enigma Peak, Fournier Ridge.
 It also contains Goward Peak, Mirnyy Peak, Morrill Peak, Schenck Peak and Thuma Peak.

 There are three small outcrops of volcanic rock on the island, with an exposed thickness of around a hundred meters.

-An emperor penguin colony is located in a bay between Alexander Island and Rothschild Island, averaging around 700 breeding pairs, a small amount.
+An emperor penguin colony is located in a bay between Alexander Island and Rothschild Island, averaging around 700 breeding pairs, a small number.
 There are four other emperor penguin colonies in the central and eastern portion of the Bellingshausen Sea; all five were discovered via satellite imagery in the 14 years prior to 2023.
-As of 2023, the Rothschild Island colony was the only one to have been visited by scientists, in 2015–2016.
+As of 2023, the Rothschild Island colony was the only one to have been visited by scientists in 2015–2016.
 It was also the only colony of the five not to have suffered total breeding failure in 2022 as a result of ice loss.
 On 20 November 2022, helicopters from the ship Le Commandant Charcot counted 820 chicks and 228 adults at this location.